Vive, viva, and vivat: Overview

-In Italy, the nationalist phrase "Viva Vittorio Emanuele Re d'Italia!" ("Long live Victor Emmanuel king of Italy") was hidden from the Austrian enemy by its acronym Viva VERDI! that passed for a praise of the music of Giuseppe Verdi.
+In Italy, the nationalist phrase "Viva Vittorio Emanuele Re d'Italia!" ("Long live Victor Emmanuel King of Italy") was hidden from Austrian enemies by its acronym Viva VERDI! so to make it pass for a praise of the music of Giuseppe Verdi.

 In Italian graffiti, viva is often abbreviated as W, a letter otherwise foreign to Italian.

 The opposite concept abbasso ("Down with") is abbreviated with an inverted W.